practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Answer Set Programming (ASP)/README.md

 [Prolog](tbd) is nowadays not the only "natural" choice to solve Constraint Satisfaction Problems (CSP's).

-A relatively new appraoch was introduced in 1988 with "The Stable Model Semantics for Logic Programming" by Gelfond and Lifschitz: https://www.cs.utexas.edu/~vl/papers/stable.pdf
+A new appraoch in Logic Programming was introduced in 1988 with "The Stable Model Semantics for Logic Programming" by Gelfond and Lifschitz: https://www.cs.utexas.edu/~vl/papers/stable.pdf

 Since then numerous **answer set solvers** have been developed.